maiverel/human-activity-recognition-cnn/README.md

 python src/inference.py
 ```

-Motivation
+## Motivation

 This project was created as part of my preparation in machine learning and computer vision.
-I focused on understanding the full training pipeline.
+I focused on building models from scratch and understanding the full training pipeline.